sfu-ireceptor/turnkey-service-php/README.md

 Note: use a clearly defined curation process for your data to endure good provenance.
 Refer to the [iReceptor Curation](http://www.ireceptor.org/curation) process and the [iReceptor Curation GitHub repository](https://github.com/sfu-ireceptor/dataloading-curation/tree/master) for recommended data curation approaches.

 To load your own data, follow the same procedure as with the test data.
+Note: make sure your rearrangements files are declared in the repertoire metadata file, under the `data_processing_files` column.

 1. Load your repertoire metadata:
 ```
 scripts/load_metadata.sh ireceptor <file path of your CSV metadata file>
 ```

-2. Load your rearrangements file(s).
+2. Load your rearrangements files.
 You can load multiple files at once:
 ```
 scripts/load_rearrangements.sh mixcr <your study data folder>/*.txt
 ```